 Given the lack of proven benefit and the potential harms demonstrated in various large trials (ie, ONTARGET, ALTITUDE, VA NEPHRON-D), we recommend not using combination therapy with ACE inhibitors and ARBs in patients with nondiabetic CKD with the possible exception of IgA nephropathy.
 Similarly, the European Drug Agency states that combined blockade of the renin-angiotensin system should not be used in any patient.
-(See 'Proteinuria goal' below and "Treatment and prognosis of IgA nephropathy", section on 'Proteinuria and blood pressure goals'.)
+(See 'Proteinuria goal' below and "Treatment and prognosis of IgA nephropathy", section on 'Combination of ACE inhibitor and ARB'.)

 The following examples are illustrative:

-●A meta-analysis that combined patient-level information on long-term follow-up from the two largest trials (AASK and MDRD, with 14 to 19 years of follow-up) found that more intensive blood pressure control was associated with reduced overall mortality (hazard ratio 0.87, 95% CI 0.76-0.90) .
-The reduction in death was similar in patients with and without proteinuria.
+●The most informative study was a meta-analysis that combined patient-level data on long-term follow-up from the two largest trials (AASK and MDRD, with 14 to 19 years of follow-up) .
+More intensive blood pressure control was associated with reduced overall mortality (hazard ratio 0.87, 95% CI 0.76-0.90), and the reduction in death was similar in patients with and without proteinuria.
 Aggressive blood pressure lowering also reduced the progression to ESRD (hazard ratio 0.88, 95% CI 0.78-1.00), but the benefit was confined to those with proteinuric CKD.